Find Affordable College Courses

 27 Yearly Graduations

-The 6th most popular school in the country for transportation and materials moving majors who are seeking their master's degree is Delta State University.
+The 6th most popular school in the country for transportation & materials moving majors who are seeking their master's degree is Delta State University.
 Each year, around 2,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,190 per year, while in-state graduate students, on average, pay $8,190 per year.
-The transportation and materials moving program at Delta State University awarded 27 master's degrees during the 2020-2021 school year.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 26% were women.
+The average in-state tuition for full-time undergraduates is $8,435 per year, while in-state graduate students, on average, pay $8,435 per year.
+During the most recent year for which we have data, 27 people received their master's degree in transportation & materials moving from Delta State University.
+Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.
+Data shows that Delta State University graduates that hold this degree go on to make a median salary of $85,493.

 #7